-25. What are the plans for year groups in the amalgamated school?
+22. What are the plans for year groups in the amalgamated school?
 What are the proposed class sizes and teaching ratios?

-We cannot confirm the class sizes yet as we do not know whether all families will choose to apply for a place at the amalgamated school.
+The revised proposal contains information on the transition arrangements..
 There are maximum class sizes in Reception, Year 1 and Year 2 in line with infant class size legislation of a maximum of 30 children per teacher and our aim would be to ensure that class sizes are as close to this as possible throughout the school.

-26. Will CPS take more children to become 3FE?
+23. Will CPS take more children to become 3FE?

 In the long term the amalgamated school will continue to be a 2FE.
-However, in the short term, there will be a need for more classes in year groups, in order to accommodate all children.
+However, in the short term, there will be a need for more classes in year groups in order to accommodate all children.
 This will be for a temporary period in order to meet the requirement in the DfE's significant change guidance to accommodate pupils on roll at Hotwells Primary School.

-27. Won't the listed benefit of having a smaller volume of children in College Square be lost by having Hotwells children added to the pupil numbers?
+24. Won't the listed benefit of having a smaller volume of children in College Square be lost by having Hotwells children added to the pupil numbers?

-The long term plan will see the number of forms of entry on the site reduced from the current 14 forms (across 7 year groups) to 8 forms.
-We are grateful for responses and suggestions received and we are considering additional options for any transition period.
+The long term plan will see the number of forms of entry on the site reduced from the current 14 classes (across 7 year groups) to 8 forms.

-28.Once there are only 60 children in each year group what will happen to the Hotwells site?
+25. Once there are only 60 children in each year group what will happen to the Hotwells site?